 How to Pray for Your Guests

 You ask, “How should I pray for guests during the week?”
 The thing to keep in mind is that God brought these guests into your fellowship.
 As good stewards, we need to bathe them in prayer.
-Ask the Lord to minister to their heart, and keep in mind that the Holy Spirit will do the ministering.
-Remember, your role is to love on people, it’s the Holy Spirit who ministers to their soul.
-When you love on people, it paves the way for the Holy Spirit to minister to their need where they are.
+Ask the LORD to touch their heart, and trust the Holy Spirit to meet their need where they are.
+Remember, your role is to love on people, it’s the Holy Spirit who meets their need where they are.
 Don’t make the mistake of playing the role of the Holy Spirit.
-That’s offends him is simply not your place.
+That offends Him and is simply not your place.

 Kingdom Focus